neondatabase/website/content/docs/manage/endpoints.md

 Neon supports two compute size configuration options:

-- **Fixed Size:** This option allows you to select a fixed compute size ranging from .25 CUs to 3 CUs.
+- **Fixed Size:** This option allows you to select a fixed compute size ranging from .25 CUs to 7 CUs.
 A fixed-size compute does not scale to meet workload demand.
 - **Autoscaling:** This option allows you to specify a minimum and maximum compute size.
 Neon scales the compute size up and down within the selected compute size boundaries to meet workload demand.
-Currently, _Autoscaling_ supports a range of 1 to 3 CUs.
+Currently, _Autoscaling_ supports a range of 1 to 7 CUs.
 The 1/4 CU and 1/2 CU settings, called _shared compute_, will be supported with _Autoscaling_ in a future release.
+For information about how Neon implements the _Autoscaling_ feature, see [Scaling serverless Postgres: How we implement autoscaling](https://neon.tech/blog/postgres-autoscaling).

 <Admonition type="note">
 Switching between **Fixed Size** and **Autoscaling** is not yet supported.